BUS E65 - Music Business Fundamentals & Strategic Management

 The main objective of the Music Business Program is to offer you an understanding of the many different career choices you do have in the industry.
 The class is structured to help you find the best match for your talents and passions, and helps cultivate the skills that you need to pursue your current and/or new goals.

 No, as it is part of Continuing Education.
 However class projects will be assessed for certificate issuance.

 What do I need to bring to class?

 Be prepared to take a lot of notes.
-You will be receiving various handouts and will want to have a way to keep them organized and have them with you during the term.
+You will receive various handouts and you will need to keep them organized and have them with you during the term.
 Laptops are allowed if kept muted.
-Anything you have related to where you are at in terms of yourself as an “entity” is welcome to be shared, ie: business cards, demo, marketing plans, business contracts, etc.
+Any materials that may help define yourself as an “entity” are welcome to be shared, i.e.: business cards, demos, marketing plans, business contracts, etc.

 What if I know someone who might want to take the class?

 The instructor allows for one-hour visits for anyone considering registering.
 Visits have to be scheduled by the instructor and designated start and end times will be strictly enforced.

 Jacquelyn Weiner-O’Shea (JWO) is currently President of One Way Music Inc., an indie hip hop label in Chicago as well as a music business consultant.
 She was with Music Industry Workshop as the lead instructor for their Music Business Program.
 In that position she was the primary instructor and assisted the owner with the development of the curriculum and materials.
 Jacqui has also been a guest instructor at Columbia College and was a contracted partner with the online industry service Neon Muse.
 She has spent over two decades involved with artist and show management within Entertainment Management Group’s Chicago office, which is family-owned.
 This mix of executive business savvy and industry networking allows her to maintain close relationships with many executives and personnel within the industry.